 - Mr. Kimble has a pet ferret (pronounced "fyeuwr-it") that he uses to calm down his class in Kindergarten Cop.
-Said ferret even saves his hide by putting a well-timed bite on the Big Bad in the climactic showdown.
+The ferret even saves Kimble's hide by putting a well-timed bite on the Big Bad in the climactic showdown.

 - In Starship Troopers, Karl psychically commands his ferret to go bug his mother so his pet will stop begging for his attention.

 - In His Dark Materials, Lyra's shapeshifting dćmon, Pantalaimon, often takes the shape of a weasel; he settles as a Pine Marten.